 The most amazing Guacamole you will ever try.
 This guacamole recipe features fresh avocados mashed and loaded with tomatoes, red onions, lime juice, and jalapenos.
 It’s also flavored with fresh herbs and spices, which takes this recipe to a new level of delicious.

 As much as I love getting creative and sharing original and unique recipes, I also love to make classics.
 Guacamole is one of my favorite classic dips.
 It’s ready in about five minutes, it’s healthy and so delicious!

 My favorite way to include avocados in my diet is this dip.
-I’ve played around with this this guacamole recipe for the last couple of years and this one is a winner in my book.
-Two key ingredients that make this guacamole amazing are fresh cilantro and cumin.
-Both add so much flavor to the dip.
+I’ve played around with this guacamole recipe for the last couple of years and this one is a winner by far.
+The key ingredients that make this recipe amazing are fresh cilantro, lime juice, and cumin.
+All add so much flavor to the dip.

 I know many people like to have their guacamole plain, simply avocado, and some lime juice.
 But it’s just so much better with a pop of flavor from red onion, tomatoes, jalapeno, spices, and herbs.